 I didn’t really know what to expect from Venezuelans themselves; they do, after all, live in a politically unstable country where riots, food shortages, rampant inflation and crazy politicians are pretty much the norm.
 Sure, Venezuelans may not be that keen on you at first; after all, you are a comparatively loaded traveller making the most out of their dire economic situation in order to fuel your lust for adventure.
 You probably don’t speak perfect Spanish.
 Do not let that deter you, once you actually get chatting to Venezuelans, especially some of the younger generations, you will find that they are warm, incredibly hospitable and almost always up for a good time; the amount of on-the-spot offers I had to go off on an adventure were truly staggering and the Couchsurfing community in Venezuela is one of the best I have ever encountered…

-So, that’s that people – be sure that when thinking about travelling to Venezuela you take everything you hear, even from me, with a pinch of salt.
+So, that’s that people – be sure that when thinking about backpacking Venezuela you take everything you hear, even from me, with a pinch of salt.
 There is a hell of a lot of conflicting information out there and, heck, if you really want to learn the truth – just go.
 Pack your bag, book that flight, be smart, be safe and learn the truth about one of the most stunning, bewildering, exhilarating and beautiful places in the world.
 Peace, out.